 Toss Bank, a leading Korean online-only bank with over 20 million users needed an authentication service that simultaneously guarantees user convenience and security to provide “simple and reliable financial services.” swIDch’s “switch-OTP” embedded in Toss Bank’s debit card, makes it possible to transfer large sums of money by simply tapping the card on the back of smartphones.
 It supports the iOS operating system, which was highlighted as a major limitation of smart one-time password (OTP) at the time of development.

 Toss's mission is to resolve inconveniences in Korean finance.
 It designs services that are simple, logical, and intuitive to use, without compromising security.

 Toss Bank’s main objective was to find a convenient and secure authentication service providing consistent experiences regardless of the user’s mobile operating system (OS) while overcoming the existing OTP’s limitations.

-At the time, OTP users were required keep physical OTP generators such as a card or stick for mobile banking and directly enter personal identification numbers (PINs) for each transaction.
+At the time, banking and financial OTP users were required keep physical OTP generators such as a card or stick for mobile banking and directly enter personal identification numbers (PINs) for each transaction.
 Mobile OTP users on the other hand enjoyed relative convenience because only a smartphone was required, although they still needed to remember their PIN number and endure the hassle of having to manually enter the number just like general OTP users.